 16 Black Celebrities Who Died Of A.I.D.S

 1. Easy E

 Easy E or Eric Wright was 1/3 members of the gangsta rap group N.W.A (Niggas With Attitudes).
+He is probably one of the most well known celebrities to have died of AIDS.
 After suffering from what Easy thought was lung congestion, he was hospitalized and treated for bronchitis or tuberculous.
 A week after revealing he had contracted AIDS, March 26th, 1995 he died from the virus.
 Speculations of how he contracted AIDS is still unknown and some, including members of Bone Thugs and harmony and his daughter Ebie Wright, who believes that after a motorcycle accident he was injected with the HIV virus.

 Rapper Frost, the first Latino to get signed to Ruthless Records, and recorded Smile now die later with Easy-E also believes tainted needles used for acupuncture treatments after getting hurt riding quads in Honda Valley Hesperia.
 Young Eazy or Marquis Wright, Easy’s son, believe that President of Death Row Records Suge Knight played a role in Eazy-E death following an interview that he did with Jimmy Kimmel saying, quote “Technology is so high.
 So, if you shoot someone, kids, you don’t want to go to jail forever.
 They got this new thing out that people sell them all the time.